disjukr/pypy-tutorial-ko/tutorial.rst

     $ python ./pypy/pypy/translator/goal/translate.py example2.py

-(if you have PyPy's python interpreter available, use that, it's faster)
+(You can use PyPy's python interpreter for extra speed, but it's not necessary)

 PyPy will churn for a bit, drawing some nice looking fractals to your console while it works.
 It takes around 20 seconds on my machine.